DenLilleMand/vim-k8s/README.md

 It also assumes that kubectl has a default context set, that you wish to use there is no magic letting you select a different context when running the commands.

-The pod describe command assumes that you have `less` on your path.